-In this blog post, I’m going to show you how to insert an SD card into your Amazon Fire 7 Kids Edition tablet and also how you can double-check to make sure that it’s inserted properly.
+In this article, I’m going to show you how to insert SD card in Amazon Fire 7 tablet and also how you can double-check to make sure that it’s inserted properly.

 The first thing to note is that the max SD card size you can use with the Amazon Fire 7 is 512GB.
 In this how-to guide, I will use a 512GB Samsung card, which works best with these tablets.
-This is the Evo class 10.
+This is Evo Class 10.

-Step-1 – Open the Amazon Fire 7 Kids Edition Tablet SD Card Slot
+Step-1 – Open the Amazon Fire 7 Tablet SD Card Slot

 The first thing you want to do is go ahead and open up your SD slot.
 The SD card slot is by the top right side of the tablet.
 Basically, you want to pry your finger underneath the top and kind of whip it out.
 You might have to use something pointy in there if you don’t have nails.

-Step-2 – Slip the Amazon Fire 7 Kids Edition Tablet SD Card into the Slot
+Step-2 – Slip the Amazon Fire 7 Tablet SD Card into the Slot

 Once you open the SD card slot cover, you would need to follow the instruction on the SD card tray for the positioning of the card.
 Generally, the card will have to face down.